 Air conditioning is not pervasive yet throughout Italy.
-There is AC in most city properties but there are many country properties that do not have AC.
-In the countryside breezes and thick walls ensure a cooler experience than in the cities.
+There is AC in most city properties but there are many exquisite country properties that do not have AC.
+You’ll severely limit your choices if AC is a must-have in the countryside where breezes and thick walls ensure a cooler experience than in the cities.
 If it lists AC, ask which rooms.
-Many Italy Perfect properties do have AC.

 Most villas have washing machines, few have clothes dryers.